syncfusion-content/wpf-docs/wpf/GridDataControl(Classic)/Data-Presentation.md

 The Nested Grid Group enables to customize the Nested cell borders by modifying the margin, borders, and so on.

-> Note: For Nested grid, Style Manager can be set by the Child Model.
+N> For Nested grid, Style Manager can be set by the Child Model.
 By default, Child inherits the styles from Parent.

 The following code example illsutrates this.
 {% highlight c# %}